 Central to high performance nordic blading is the carbide road ski tip, or ‘ferrule’.
 They are made of a hardened steel and actually stick in to pavement.
 They can only be sharpened with a diamond bit.

 Two key things to double your speed: Get really long poles, and keep your tips sharp.
+I use a diamond blade to sharpen them every few times.

 Otherwise you’ll just be muddling along while your poles slip and you throw your shoulders out of joint.